AlexChrks/rsschool-cv/cv.md

    1. JS2.0 on the platform itgid.com
    2. OOP JS on the same platform
    3. Self-studying on learn.javascript.ru and w3schools.com
+   4. At current moment I'm the second stage student of the Rolling Scopes School JS2020Q3 set

 ## Languages